BNewing/Do-You-Know-Your-Geese/README.md

 ## 1. What the Project Currently Is

-This is a website that I built in around a day.
-It is for a web app I'm going to build that will live on the website in the future.
-It has a basic Home Page, About Page and Contact Page with working contact form.
+So far, this is a website for a web app that I'm going to build.
+Once the web app is written, it will live on the website.
+It has a basic Home Page, an About Page and a Contact Page with a working contact form.
+I wrote the basic site in around a day.

 ## 2. What the Finished Project Will Be